.

 "Must you go so early?" she they asked. - They asked if he must/had to go so early.

-"You should go and see it; it's lovely!" she said. - She said that we should go and see it and
+"You should go and see it; it's lovely!" she said. - She said that we should go and see it and that it was lovely.

 "I could swim when I was six," he said. - He said that he could swim when he was six.

-c) The third row of each box shows the words that substitute the modal auxiliary when verb form requires it.
-For example, if we need the infinitive of "can", remember that these auxiliary verbs are defective so have no infinitive, we replace can for "able to": "I'd like you to be able to do it" and not, "I'd like you to can do it".
+c) The third row of each table shows the words that substitute the modal auxiliary when the verb form requires it.
+For example, if we need the infinitive of can, (remember that these auxiliary verbs are defective so have no infinitive) we replace can for able to: "I'd like you to be able to do it" and not, "I'd like you to can do it".
 Here are some more examples:

 "I'll have to do it myself" and not: "I'll must do it myself"